ISYSLAB-HUST/SSAlign/README.md

 ### SSAlign accurately detects simple fold proteins missed by Foldseek
 AMPs example,you can see those pdb file in ```pdbData/specialpdb``` ,those search result you can also find in benchmark

-## Notes

-* Folder/script names are kept consistent with your current repository layout (e.g., `SwissProt/`, `SiwssPprt/`), even if they contain typos, to avoid breaking existing paths.

 ---